dherault/wargame/README.md

 Be familiar with React and Redux, then

 - Routes can be found in `src/index.js`, views in `src/components`
-- The main game logic is in `src/state/reducers`
+- The state game logic is in `src/state/reducers`
 - The domain game logic is in `src/lib/game`
 - How side effects are handled is in `src/state/sagas`
 - How the canvas is drawn can is written is `src/lib/game/draw.js`